Origin

 Famous People Named delphie

-- Delphie Carter (fictional character in a popular Australian children's series)
+- Delphie (Character in Australian children's TV series)

 Popularity in Australia